Sreeleena3s/speechrate-calculation/README.md

 iii.
 Reset the start_time to the current time. iv.
 Reset the word_count to zero.
 v.
 The loop continues indefinitely until the audio stream is stopped manually.
-Now, if you want to change the Usage Example:
-Here’s an example of using the TTS code to convert text to speech: